monterail/monteway-flutter/README.md

 BLoC is your choice if you are building a feature that has inputs, a lot of fetches, or any other kind of complicated states

-If you are working on some simpler staff, take a Cubit.
+If you are working on some simpler stuff, take a Cubit.
 You can easily rewrite it later.

 ### Useful tips